Small Claims Division Information

 The bank or the debtor’s employer has thirty (30) days to file an answer to the Writ of Garnishment.
 Failure by the bank or employer to answer could result in the judge entering a judgment against the bank or employer.

 Writ of Execution - This writ advises the sheriff to take property of the defendant (i.e. vehicle, TV, stereo, etc.) and sell these items at a public auction.
 The money from the sale goes first, to satisfy the Sheriff’s costs of conducting the sale and secondly to satisfy the judgment.
 The clerk’s office has a blank form for Writ of Execution.
-There is a $10.00 fee for the Writ of Execution to be issued by the clerk that will need to be paid at the time it is issued.
+There is a $10.00 fee for the Writ of Execution, plus $120 fee to the Sherriff's office .
 The clerk is prohibited from filing out this form for you.
 If you do not understand how to fill these forms out, you will need to take them to someone who can help you.

 10. SATISFACTION or RELEASE.
 Once the debtor has paid the judgment debt in full, the judgment creditor must file a satisfaction or release of judgment.
 The satisfaction can be used by the debtor to prove to any future creditors that the judgment has been paid and collection has ceased.
 If the judgment creditor has placed a lien on the debtor’s property, the judgment creditor must file a certified copy of the satisfaction with the circuit clerk's office in the county where the property is located.